ssnhd/ssnhd.github.io/_includes/about/en.md

-Hi, I'm Hedong, art major, art designer, can't code, and like to toss, so I have this About.
+Hi, I'm North America Tim

 About the world, may there be peace in the world.\
 About animals, boycott all animal performances.\